based on 7 nights inc. flights

 One suite is built around a Grommier tree!

-Some of the island's best snorkeling and diving right on your doorstep
+Some of the island's best snorkelling and diving right on your doorstep

 Organic produce is used from the hotel's own farm

 As lazy or as exhilarating as you like- relax on the beach or go jungle biking along the resort’s trails